 In manual scheduling, you set the start and end date manually for every task.
 For example, you might say “Our business planning workshops will take place from Wednesday September 5th til Friday September 14th”.
 Then you schedule this activity for those exact days.

 In automatic scheduling, you set the start date for the entire project, and you define how long each task will take to complete (“Our business planning workshop takes 5 days”).
 Then, once you’ve set the dependencies (linking the tasks in the right sequence), Project is able to calculate the entire schedule automatically for you.

 Of course, in its default configuration, MS Project doesn’t consider your individual scheduling preferences.
 If you have a developer who works only 3 days per week, Project would not know that, and an automatically generated plan would be inconsistent with your actual circumstances.
 That’s because Project would assume that any task can be scheduled on all 5 workdays.

 Which scheduling mode should you use?
-I recommend you always start with manual, and that you only switch to automatic mode once you know exactly what tasks have to be perfomed, how long they will take etc. It’s also perfectly fine to stay with manual scheduling!
+I recommend you always start with automatic, and that you only switch to manual mode once you know exactly what tasks have to be performed, how long they will take etc. Manual scheduling should be used in exceptions only.

 What questions do you have?

 With this article my goal was to get you started with MS Project, so naturally there will be more topics you want to know about.
 Tell me what you most burning questions are.
 I’ll answer every question you ask in the comments.